ragrawal4545/ragrawal4545.github.io/cs4641-midterm.md

 **Model Assessment:** The regression metrics we used to validate the regression model were mean squared error (MSE), the R2 coefficient, and the adjusted R2 coefficient.
 The K-NN and Sequential NN models were judged using RMSE values.
 Additionally, sample user inputs were given to determine what would be the predicted value.

 **Model Hyperparameter Tuning:** For K-NN, we used Sklearn’s GridSearchCV to determine the best K value to implement and additionally plotted the RMSE values for different K’s to validate the accuracy of our K value.
-For the Sequential NN, we manually experimented with varying number of hidden layers and number of neurons in each layer, as well as changing the activation functions
+For the Sequential NN, we manually experimented with varying number of hidden layers and number of neurons in each layer, as well as changing the activation functions.

 # Results